Credit for Prior Learning

 Advanced Placement refers to a college testing result that, once established criteria are met, allows first-semester freshmen and transfer students who have not attempted the next course in sequence at the former institution to receive college credits in certain English and Mathematics courses without actually completing those courses.

-The potential award of this credit is contingent upon the submission of American College Testing (ACT) scores that (a) meet the College’s criteria and (b) are no more than five years old.
-The student’s highest relevant ACT scores will be considered.
+The potential award of this credit is contingent upon the submission of American College Testing (ACT) or Scholastic Aptitude Test scores that (a) meet the College’s criteria and (b) are no more than five years old.
+The student’s highest relevant ACT/SAT scores will be considered.

 Dual enrollment high school students who achieve the required ACT scores, prior to admission to SLCC, may request a pre-requisite waiver and be placed in the higher level course.
 The ACT score must be verified to receive this advanced placement.
 Upon admission to SLCC, within the first semester, students who successfully complete the higher-level course must make the appropriate application.
 This process will verify the required result at the higher level has been achieved and the lower level course will then be entered into the transcript with a grade of “S”.
 If unsuccessful, the student will be required to enroll and take the lower level course at the earliest opportunity.
 Dual enrollment students who elect advanced placement, but are not intending to continue studies at SLCC, should first check with their intended future College or University concerning this decision.
 Students are advised that policy and procedures concerning advanced placement and the acceptance of the advanced placement credit and completion of the lower level course are at the discretion of the receiving college.

 The SLCC general policy concerning credit from non-traditional sources is applicable to this credit opportunity.
 The following are specific requirements: